 Residents will want to know what the top actions they can take to reduce their energy use.
 Here are a few suggestions.

-- Change light bulbs from incandescent to compact florescent lights, or better yet, LED bulbs, which are the most efficient and have a longer lifespan.
+• Change light bulbs from incandescent to LED bulbs, which are more efficient and have a longer lifespan.

 Food